buy the book ribbon

 3 The vars section defines the variables we’ll inject into our template.

-Idempotency and Declarative Configuration
+Idempotence and Declarative Configuration

-Infrastucture-as-code tools like Ansible aim to be "declarative", meaning that, as much as possible, you specify the desired state that you want, rather than specifying a series of steps to get there.
+Infrastructure-as-code tools like Ansible aim to be "declarative", meaning that, as much as possible, you specify the desired state that you want, rather than specifying a series of steps to get there.

 An example is the apt module that we used to install docker.
 It doesn’t crash if docker is already installed, and in fact, Ansible is smart enough to check first before trying to install anything.

-There is some subtlety here, for example, our templated env file will only be writen once, so the step is idempotent in the sense that it doesn’t overwrite the file with a new random secret key every time you run it.
+There is some subtlety here, for example, our templated env file will only be written once, so the step is idempotent in the sense that it doesn’t overwrite the file with a new random secret key every time you run it.
 But that does come with the downside that you can’t easily add new variables to the file.

 Probably a more sophisticated solution involving separate files for the secret and other parts of the config would be better, but I wanted to keep this (already long) chapter as simple as possible.